 - Ensuring that no money is expensed without the budget owner’s approval,

-- Preventing that expenditure exceed the individual budget per activity, work-package, and deliverable without authorization,
+- Preventing that expenditure exceeds the individual budget per activity, work package, and deliverable without authorization,

 - Monitoring cost and work performance and analyzing variances,

-- Managing overruns and ensure that overall project budget is maintained,
+- Managing overruns and ensuring that the overall project budget is maintained,

 - Influencing factors (such as scope changes etc.) that may result in a change to approved baselines,